haokeyingxiao/haoke/adr/2023-08-03-collecting-entity-data.md

 ## Context
 *shopware AG* aims to provide data-driven features to its merchants.
 The foundation for these features are data that our merchants provide to us with their consent.
-A subset and primary pillar of these data lies within the entities, stored within each and every Shopware shop.
+A subset and primary pillar of these data lies within the entities, stored within each and every Haoke shop.
 This ADR addresses main concepts of extracting the information out of the shops and transferring it to *shopware AG*.

 ## Decision